ICAN is a Health Initiative of the Community Service Society of New York (CSS).

 CSS is an informed, independent, and unwavering voice for positive action on behalf of more than 3 million low-income New Yorkers.
 CSS draws on a 170-year history of excellence in addressing the root causes of economic disparity through research, advocacy, litigation, and innovative program models that strengthen and benefit all New Yorkers.
 CSS is committed to the goal of increasing access to quality, affordable health coverage as a means to improve individual and community health outcomes, promote health equity, and alleviate barriers to employment.

 ICAN consists of staff at CSS, as well as a network of other nonprofit organizations around New York state.
-Our network includes the following outstanding organizations, selected for their proven track record of educating and advocating for older adults and people with disabilities:
+Our network includes the following outstanding organizations, selected for their proven track record of educating and advocating for older adults and people with disabilities.

 When you call ICAN, you may reach an expert health counselor at CSS or any of these other organizations.
-Our network of organizations helps us reach people throughout New York state, as well as support ICAN by developing training materials, conducting community education programs, and providing technical assistance to health counselors.
+Our network of organizations helps us reach people throughout New York state, as well as support ICAN by developing educational materials, conducting community education programs, and providing technical assistance to health counselors.

 ICAN’s staff at CSS are: